-I followed this brilliant tutorial from Tesco.
+I followed a brilliant tutorial from Tesco that sadly, doesn’t appear to work anymore.
 It took me about an hour and a half to complete, but that’s more to do with my inner perfectionist than the tutorial itself.

 My bauble wreath got a lot of love last year, so I thought I’d get it out early this time around, so you have plenty of time to make your own in time for Christmas.

 Stored well, you can drag this baby out year after year, so go!
 Grab your balls and get gluing!